 ^ The revenue foregone for community benefit on fees, products & services provided for free or discounted

-For further reading & definitions please refer to: GRI G4 implementation Manual, LBG Guidance Manual
+For further reading & definitions please review our full report, or refer to: GRI G4 implementation Manual, LBG Guidance Manual